NCHRP 17-71 [Completed]

-The objective of this research is to develop and prepare a proposed Second Edition Highway Safety Manual (HSM) in a format suitable for adoption as an AASHTO publication.
-The proposed Second Edition will synthesize and incorporate relevant ongoing and completed research, related documents, and user feedback in order to expand the scope and quality of the HSM to increase application and improve the usability by way of the Second Edition HSM.
+The objective of this research was to develop and prepare a proposed Second Edition Highway Safety Manual (HSM) in a format suitable for adoption as an AASHTO publication.
+The proposed Second Edition will synthesize and incorporate relevant ongoing and completed research, related documents, and user feedback in order to expand the scope and quality of the HSM to increase application and improve its usability.

-The research will be accomplished in four primary phases with two planned face-to-face interim meetings with the panel and research team.
-Each primary phase is contingent upon NCHRP approval of the previous phase results.
+The research was divided into four primary phases with two planned face-to-face interim meetings with the panel and research team.
+Each primary phase was contingent upon NCHRP approval of the previous phase results.

 - Review the existing HSM for errors, inconsistencies, and duplications in addition to the published errata.